rizwanpolice/rizwanpolice.github.io/README.md

 ## Portfolio

-I am a frontend engineer with an experience of over 5 years.
-I have hands on experienceworking with web frameworks and technologies.
-I have extensively worked on react and typescript for 3 years.
+I am a Quality Assurance Engineer with an experience of over 6 years.
+I have hands on experience working with test automation frameworks and technologies.
+I have extensively worked on Selenium, TestNG, Cucumber, Appium, Maven etc.

 ---